-Stay-at-home parents are some of the most decision-fatigued people out there.
-Just think of the decisions that happen before lunch: whether you have time to work out or shower before the kids get up, what to make for breakfast, what to pack in lunches, whether the weather requires coats for the kids.
+Mamas are some of the most decision-fatigued people out there.
+Just think of the decisions that happen before lunch: Whether you have time to work out or shower before the kids get up, what to make for breakfast, what to pack in lunches, whether the weather requires coats for the kids.
 If there are errands to run, it's what kind of pasta shape the kids will accept this week, what brand of toothpaste is on the best sale, and whether or not you have enough toilet paper.
-There's decisions about what bills have to be paid right now and which can wait until later.
-There's the same kind of triage for household tasks.

-Perhaps this helps explain midday social media mom-fessions like this one: “DD is finally sleeping, but I'm too tired to figure out what to do."
-By nap-time, stay-at-home parents have been spending as many as eight hours making decision after decision after decision.
+Perhaps this helps explain midday social media confessions like this one: “DD is finally sleeping, but I'm too tired to figure out what to do."
+By nap time, moms spend as many as eight hours making decision after decision after decision.
 The science of decision fatigue may mean that we literally can't decide what to do.

 Decision fatigue could be part of the reason that so many women claim they never have anything to wear.
 Think about when you're most likely to do your own clothes shopping.
 It's probably at the end of the day, after hundreds of decisions big and small.
 That's at least how I'll excuse the yet-unworn pale beige romper hanging in my closet.

 Yoga pants or leggings are often snarkily dismissed as a mom uniform, but wearing them may actually reduce decision fatigue (which can make ripples throughout the entire day).
 Taking the decision work out of getting dressed leaves your mind that much freer to contemplate all of the decisions you'll need to make today.